PowerDMARC

 Regular Software Updates and Patch Management

-Patching and updating the software on your email server on a regular basis is essential to reducing vulnerabilities.
+Patching and updating the software on your email server on a regular basis is essential to reducing vulnerabilities that cybercriminals might exploit.
 Regular updates improve your server’s general stability and performance in addition to fixing known security vulnerabilities.
 So, putting in place a strong patch management strategy guarantees that your email infrastructure will continue to withstand changing threats.

 Firewall Configuration